Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Simulation Evaluation

 \subsection{Simulation Setup and Dataset Generation}

-In the simulation, we consider an indoor corridor scenario, which is constructed based on the accurate 3D ray tracing simulator Wireless InSite~\cite{Remcom}.
-The overview of the ray-tracing indoor scenario is illustrated in Fig. \ref{scenario_indoor}.
-The antenna of the base station (Alice) is located in a small green box on the ceiling of the indoor corridor.
-The three maroon rectangles represent the possible positions of the user (Bob), and each room represents an environment.
-As Alice is in the corridor and Bob is located in the room, all channels are Non-line-of-sight (NLOS).
-The uplink and downlink frequencies are 2.4 GHz and 2.5 GHz, respectively.
-The number of OFDM subcarriers is 64 and the bandwidth is 20 MHz.
+In the simulation, we consider multiple environments in the outdoor scenario, which is constructed based on the accurate 3D ray tracing simulator Wireless InSite~\cite{Remcom}.
+An overview of the ray-tracing outdoor scenario is illustrated in Fig. \ref{scenario_urban}.
+The antenna of the base station (Alice) is located in a small green box with an outdoor height of 20 meters.
+The three maroon rectangles represent the possible positions of the user (Bob), and each rectangle represents an environment.
+The uplink channel and the downlink channel work on channels with frequencies of 2.4 GHz and 2.5 GHz, respectively.
+The number of OFDM subcarriers is 128 and the bandwidth is 20 MHz.

-Assuming that E1 is the source task scenario, a total of 40,000 locations are collected, while E2 and E3 are target task environments, and 5,000 locations are collected in each environment.
-Due to different environments in different rooms, the environment information learned by the model is different, so the model trained in E1 is not suitable for new environments (E2 and E3).
-In response to this problem, this paper proposes two algorithms to use the collected data in E1 to obtain some prior knowledge, so that pre-trained model can quickly adapt to new environments (E2 and E3).
+Assuming that E1 is the source task environment and a total of 40,000 locations are collected.
+E2 and E3 are target task environments, and 5,000 locations are collected in each environment (80\% for adaptation and 20\% for testing).
+Since different environments are located in different areas, the scatterers and propagation paths are completely different, so the knowledge learned by the model is different, and the model trained in E1 may not be suitable for the new environment (E2 and E3).
+In response to this problem, this paper proposes two algorithms to use the collected data in E1 to obtain prior knowledge, so that the pre-trained model can quickly adapt to new environments (E2 and E3).

 A workstation with an Nvidia GeForce GTX 1660Ti GPU and an Intel Core I7-9700 CPU was used.
 This paper used Tensorflow 2.1 as the underlying framework of deep learning to build the network.
 The network parameters and some parameters in the training stage are shown in Table \ref{tab:4-setup}.